-This course covers the skills and materials learned in the core classes of the Hospitality Management Program and the familiarization trip that the students planned and attended.
+This course covers the skills and materials learned in the core classes of the Hospitality Management concentration and the familiarization trip that the students planned.
 The focus is on project management through presentation skills, budgets, time management, and meeting deadlines.
-As the final project, the students will present a travelogue to a live audience.
+As the final project, the students will present a travelogue to a live audience of internal and external community members about the trip.